There’s a reason the postpartum period is known as the fourth trimester.

 Hormonal changes, new schedules, and the physical recovery process create a unique blend of challenges.

-But keeping up with a nutritious postpartum diet is easier said than done.
-Having a newborn is a job and a half.
+Plus, having a newborn is a job and a half.

 The bottom line?
 Convenience has never been more of a priority.

-Let’s rather talk about how you can realistically make nutritious food a part of your diet so that you feel your best.
+Let’s talk about how you can realistically make nutritious food a part of your diet so that you feel your best.

-In this article 📝
+In this article: 📝

 - 10 postpartum diet ideas